aliceysl/alice-li-portfolio/critique-by-design.md

 https://www.youtube.com/playlist?list=PLX-uPHRG0cLaArxVL-tz209lw3sJZDlNL

 ## AI acknowledgements
-_In this assignment, I used Generative AI to assist with the following tasks:_
+_- In this assignment, I used Generative AI to assist with the following tasks._

 _- Understanding assignment instructions: Clarifying requirements for each step and confirming submission format specifications._
 _- Refining textual expression: Assisting in adjusting the tone when describing critiques, insights, and user interview feedback to ensure clarity, conciseness, and fluency._